pncnmnp/phoenix10.1/README.md

 - `no-ads`
   - removes fictional advertisements from the broadcast.
 This action should come before `up`
   - characteristic value is ignored

-As of yet, the daily QnA cannot be configured and is present in every broadcast.
+- `no-qna`
+  - removes the daily QnA from the broadcast.
+This action should come before `up`
+  - characteristic value is ignored

 # Run